AventusDAO/avn-gateway-api/README.md

 ```

 **RESULT FIELDS** \
-`blockNumber` - the passed or current block number
+`blockNumber` - the passed or current finalized block number
 `range` - 2 element array with start and end block numbers of the summary (if the block falls within a summary range)
 `ethTxHash` - Ethereum transaction hash of the published summary (if the summary root has been checked in by that point)